lpwgroup/respyte/README.md

 ```

 ## Running
-To run the code, run this command from the root folder:
+To calculate espf data, run this command from esp folder:
+`python esp_generator.py`

+After the calculation is done, move molecules folder in input folder to the input folder in resp folder and with respyte.yml file, run this command:
-`python resp_optimizer.py`
+`pythin resp_optimizer.py`

 #### Copyright